B-Renz/5StepDesigner/README.md

 **13.**	Link to Google’s Terms & Conditions;
 **14.**	Javascript onClick drop-down-menu for google search settings;

 - Now that I've decided on my main features and the vertical positions of their respected sections, I can then move onto determining if I need any horizontal-sections (columns) as well.
-So far, our layout is beginning to look a lot like the [Holy Grail Layout](https://css-tricks.com/books/fundamental-css-tactics/holy-grail-layout-5-lines-css/), with just one exception: Our **Main [content]** (our middle-vertical section) will only consist of one horizontal-section and opt-out of the vertical-menu and ad-space sections (columns):
+So far, our layout is beginning to look a lot like the **[Holy Grail Layout](https://css-tricks.com/books/fundamental-css-tactics/holy-grail-layout-5-lines-css/)**, with just one exception: Our **Main [content]** (our middle-vertical section) will only consist of one horizontal-section and opt-out of the vertical-menu and ad-space sections (columns):

 **<gif>**